This post may contain affiliate or sponsored links. Please read our disclosure policy.

 Chicken Parmesan Casserole is by far one of the most popular recipes on Thriving Home.
-It is super easy to make, can easily be turned into a freezer meal, and is very family friendly.
-This real food, healthy dinner recipe is a staple in our home.
+It’s super easy to make, can be turned into a freezer meal, and kids love it.

 We joke around that this is the recipe got us our first cookbook deal.

-Reason is, about 7 years ago, Chicken Parmesan Casserole went viral on Pinterest, brought us lots of new followers who were seeking simple & delicious freezer meals.
+Reason is, about 7 years ago this recipe went viral on Pinterest, bringing us lots of new followers who were seeking simple and delicious freezer meals.
 This increased attention snowballed and helped us catch the attention of publishers.

 Ingredients in Chicken Parmesan Casserole

-Another perk of this recipe is how simple the ingredients are.
-I bet you have most of these ingredients on hand:
+Like I mentioned, a perk of this recipe is the simplicity of the ingredients–only 6 main ones!
+I bet you have most of these on hand:

 - Panko or whole wheat bread crumbs – Panko breadcrumbs will give it a great texture on top.
 You can use regular bread crumbs in a pinch though.